Table of Contents

 As your businesses grows, logistics will become more complex and require expansions.
 To optimize your supply chain and reduce shipping costs, you’ll need to select the most favorable locations in terms of size and geography.

 Making sure you have enough space for not only current needs but also future growth will help prevent you from outgrowing the warehouse immediately.
 You should also pay attention to sales trends over time to monitor where orders are shipped to.

 Having warehouses in multiple regions near your customers can help you offer affordable 2-day shipping and reduce abandoned carts.
-For example, ShipBob has fulfillment centers in Dallas, Chicago, LA, Pennsylvania, and San Francisco, letting ecommerce businesses distribute their inventory and take advantage of the extensive geographic footprint.
+For example, ShipBob has fulfillment centers in Dallas, Chicago, LA, Pennsylvania, letting ecommerce businesses distribute their inventory and take advantage of the extensive geographic footprint.

 If you use multiple fulfillment warehouses, you’ll need full visibility into real-time stock levels across each location to make informed decisions and ensure each order is routed to and shipped from the warehouse that’s closest to the shipping destination.

 5. Warehouse management technology

 Whether you plan to manage your own warehouse or outsource logistics to a third-party, technology is a critical piece of warehouse management and operations.
 Fulfillment software automates the order fulfillment process while bringing together orders, shipments, inventory levels, fulfillment centers, and customers in one place.

 By connecting your sales channels, the same technology will automatically send orders to the warehouse for associates on the floor to begin picking.
 Each step of the process is recorded and tracking information is sent back to the customer.

 6. Value-add services